gyauney/shakespeare-and-company-social-readership/README.md

 # shakespeare-and-company-online-readership

-This repository provides data and implements the network analysis for "The Afterlives of Shakespeare and Company in Online Social Readership."
+This repository provides data and code to accompany "The Afterlives of Shakespeare and Company in Online Social Readership."

 ### Matching Shakespeare and Company with Goodreads